Research

 Work in progress

-Abstract: This paper investigates the impact of services sector liberalization on product innovation of downstream manufacturing firms.
-Leveraging firm-product panel data from India and employing a shift-share research design, I find that services liberalization significantly increases firms' product portfolio.
-Allowing foreign investments in the banking sector decreases firm's credit-constraint and increases the amount of interest payments on short-term loans.
-This shows that services liberalization reduces firms' fixed costs of product innovation.
-Firms diversify into input-similar industries which changes the distribution of sales across products with the core product experiencing the most pronounced decline in the sales share.
+Abstract: This paper investigates the impact of services sector liberalization on product innovation of downstream manufacturing firms in India.
+Exploiting the staggered introduction of reforms and variation in service input intensity, I find that services liberalization significantly increases firms’ product portfolio.
+Allowing foreign investments in the banking sector relaxes firms’ financial constraints and increases the amount of interest payments on short-term loans, patterns that I interpret as evidence of reduction in the fixed cost of product innovation.
+Firms diversify into input-similar industries, which changes the distribution of sales across products, with the core product experiencing the largest decline in sales share.